Pombero

-The Pombero (Guarani: Pombéro) known also as Pomberito, Pyrague ("hairy feet"), Karai Pyhare ("lord of the night"), Kuarahy Jára ("master of the sun") is a mythological being typical of Paraguay's cultural heritage.
+The Pombero (Pombéro) known also as Pomberito, Pyrague ("hairy feet"), Karai Pyhare ("lord of the night"), Kuarahy Jára ("master of the sun") is a mythological being typical of Paraguay's cultural heritage.
 Also known in the mythology of the Mbyá tribe of southern Brazil and the Argentinian province of (Misiones) and Cho Pombé ("Don Pombero"), it is a mythical humanoid creature of small stature in Guarani mythology.
 The legend, along with those of other mythological figures of the Guarani, is an important part of the culture of a region stretching from northeast Argentina northward through the whole of Paraguay and into southern Brazil.
 The Pombéro is said to capture particularly ungrateful girls, force them to kiss him, and later rape them.

 Name and appearance

 Pombero's original name in the Guaraní language is Karai Pyhare, "The man of the Night", he is said to be a primarily nocturnal creature.
 In some parts of Argentina he is known primarily by the Spanish translation of his name, Señor de la noche.

 Although accounts of the Pombero's appearance and nature vary slightly from one community to the next, he is usually described as being short and ugly, with very short arms and hairy hands and feet.
 His hairy feet are said to give him the ability to sneak up on people silently and the touch of his hairy hands to bring a cold shiver.
-The Pombero generally dwells in rural areas, living in the forest, although he will sometimes choose to inhabit an abandoned house.
+The Pombero generally dwells in rural areas, living in the forest, although he will sometimes choose to inhabit an abandoned house, deserted rooms within an occupied home, or even empty barns.

 As a forest dweller, the Pombero is said to be able to imitate the sounds of various forest creatures.
 Most specifically it is believed that the Pombero can imitate birdsong, especially those of a nocturnal variety, and as such is viewed as something of a protector of the birds.
 Many witnesses of the Pombero say that before he appears he whistles.
 Most are so frightened of gathering his wrath that they never whistle again.
 One common aspect of the myth among various Guaraní based societies is that the Pombero protects the birds from children who hunt them with slingshots.